 Our next trip is a Land Navigation Backpack, where we will spend the entire weekend practicing our map and compass or GPS navigational skills.
 By the end of the weekend, you’ll be very familiar with understanding how to locate yourself on the map, take a bearing in the field and on your map and how to get to a destination.

 Our final outing is a backpack in the snow.
 You will have the option of travelling by snowshoe or cross-country skis.
 You will learn how to build snow kitchens, snow shelters/igloos and most importantly how to stay warm.
 This usually turns out to be everyone's favorite trip!

 On the last night of class, we test your knowledge with a multiple choice and true/false exam.
 After the exam, we all go to a local establishment to celebrate the experiences and new friends that we’ve made.

 Graduation & Reunion

 A few weeks after the course ends, we all get back together for a car camp with a Graduation Ceremony.
 Students who have completed the course are acknowledged with a certificate of completion and a Wilderness Basics Course patch.
-Friends and family are welcome to attend the Reunion where we will have a variety of activities including day hikes, camp fires and a dinner.
-(There is a nominal fee for friends & family to attend).
+We will have a variety of activities including day hikes, camp fires and a dinner.
+Students can bring one friend or family member over 18+ to the Reunion.